Skip to main content

 We can help them find the support they need and talk about tasks and responsibilities.
 They can also ask us questions and find out more about Scouts.

 At Scouts, we always put young people first.
-What this means is we need to meet with new volunteers face to face (this can also be virtually) with the new volunteer, to give them the opportunity to ask questions and to make sure each volunteer has the same fair, but welcoming experience.
+What this means is we need to meet with new volunteers face to face (this can also be virtually), to give them the opportunity to ask questions and to make sure each volunteer has the same fair, but welcoming experience.
 This should also mean that an open and honest conversation can take place, and that we meet safer recruitment guidelines, such as the NSPCC Safer Recruitment guidance.

 When to have the Welcome Conversation